laintuv00/Windows2019RDP/README.md

 # Windows2019RDP-US
 Windows Server 2019 Github with RDP Access (ngrok AP)

-Create a free VPS with 2cpu-7gb Ram FREE with Github:
+Create a free VPS with Github:
+7Gb RAM
+2 vCPU
+HDD 255 Gb
+Windows Server 2019
+Download speed 75Mb / s
+Can only be used for 6 hours

 + Click Fork in the right corner of the screen to save it to your Github.
 + Visit https://dashboard.ngrok.com to get NGROK_AUTH_TOKEN